kevbobli224/EpiGPlot/README.md

 ## Contributions

-The `plotEpigeneticEV` function uses `ggplot` and `ggrepel` packages to perform plotting functions, as well as `grDevices` packages for the `layoutEpigeneticEV` function to parse and validate hexadecimal colour strings.
+The `plotEpigeneticEV` function uses `ggplot` and `ggrepel` packages to perform plotting functions, as well as `grDevices` package for the `layoutEpigeneticEV` function to parse and validate hexadecimal colour strings. `shiny` is utilized for interactive web application for ease of package interaction.

 ## References for Package